 The best soil for kumquats is well-drained loamy soil.
-Kumquat trees, like their citrus cousins, don't enjoy wet feet.
+Kumquat trees, like their citrus cousins, don't really enjoy wet feet.
 They can rot easily if the drainage is not good, especially when grown in pots.
-You can tell by looking at the yellowing leaves or the crops they put out.
+You can tell by looking at the yellowing leaves or the fruits they put out.

 Soil for Kumquat Trees in Pots